mMcguire9778/mMcguire9778/README.md

 # Professional summary
  I am in honors classes at my highschool and also particpate in NHS.
 I have been in a couple leadership positions such as soccer team captain and led projects.
 I am great at comprhending information in fields such as Math and Science.
 I am also very fit and stay in shape.
  # 🛠 Technology stack
-I am able to block code and I can do a litttle bit of Java script.
-The only code I am capable of reading is block code.
+ I am proficient in
+-Pseudocode
+-Block code
+-Java script

 # Stats